Janet Yellen: Chair of the Federal Reserve

 Regarding labor markets, Yellen has been dubbed one of the Federal Reserve System's most successful chairpersons.
 During her term, the unemployment rate dropped from 6.7 percent to 4.1 percent, the lowest in 17 years.
-For the first time since central bank creation, the economy had added jobs throughout every month of any Fed chair's tenure.
+For the first time since central bank creation, the economy added jobs throughout every month of any Fed chair's tenure.
 Yellen completed her time at the Fed with the lowest final unemployment rate of any Fed chair since William McChesney Martin in 1970.
 Under her leadership, the U.S. unemployment rate fell more than during any other chair's term in the post-World War II era, declining 2.6 percentage points.
-On the other hand, inflation remained below the Fed's annual two percent target, which led to the suggestion that the Federal Reserve could have done even more to bolster the economy without the risk of price increases.
+On the other hand, inflation remained below the Fed's annual two percent target, which led to the suggestion that the central bank could have done even more to bolster the economy without the risk of price increases.

-Yellen holds a unique place in Federal Reserve System history.
-In addition to being the first woman to lead the institution, she was also the first person ever to have served in the nation's central bank system, with stints as the Federal Reserve chair (from 2014 to 2018), vice chair (from 2010 to 2014), FRB regional president (at the San Francisco Fed, from 2004 to 2010), Fed governor (from 1994 to 1997), and Fed staff economist (from 1977 to 1978).
+Yellen became the first person in U.S. central bank history to have served as a Federal Reserve chair (2014–2018), vice chair (2010–2014), district president (FRB of San Francisco, 2004–2010), Fed governor (1994–1997 and 2010–2018), and staff economist (1977–1978).